-Anonymous asked: What happened to Bruno?
+Anonymous said: What happened to Bruno?

 You know, Bruno was a little bit before my time.
 All I know of him is from the whispers of his fabled past that I hear if I manage to listen closely enough, and also from that one video where he did everything the Internet told him to.
 I also know that Keith has probably disowned him as his son by now (history repeats itself, you guys.)
 But fear not, Bruno fans.
 While I may not know his whereabouts and goings-on, you might be able to find out!
 He has a regularly updated Twitter page, so maybe you can drop him a line and tell him how much you miss him.

 Funny sidebar: I was worried for a while that I would become Bruno 2.0 (Brun.0?) because my beginnings at the Keith and The Girl show were, to put it charitably, rocky.
 I’ve since straightened up and am even, dare I say it, slowly but steadily inclining.
 Of course, hubris is a wicked temptress and karma is always right around the corner, so I’ll probably be fired by the time you even read this.
 Oh, hubris.
 I can’t quit you.